Bjarten/practical-python-programming-for-iot/chapter03/README.md

 # Chapter 3 - RESTFul APIs and Web Socket Services with Flask

-## Resources
-* [localtunnel.github.io](https://localtunnel.github.io/) - Localtunnel allows you to easily share a web service on your local development machine without messing with DNS and firewall settings.
-* [ngrok.com](https://ngrok.com/) - Spend more time programming.
-One command for an instant, secure URL to your localhost server through any NAT or firewall.

 ## cURL
 We can use the `curl` command-line tool to interacte with Flask API.